TradingAppStoreAdmin/TradingAppStoreExamples-Python/README.md

 TradingApp.Store offers a comprehensive software suite enabling vendors to verify user permissions for their products.
 The suite comprises digitally signed Dynamic Link Libraries (DLLs) containing API functions accessible via Python scripts integrated into your software.

 ## Setup
-Go to vendors.tradingapp.store, create a vendor account, and click the "Create Listing" button at the top right.
-Fill out a product SKU (this will identify your testing product on our servers), target platform (Python_App), and an optional username that will be embedded into the license.
-This is useful if you'd like to offload machine authorization to a third party, like if you have your own username/password login system that you'd like to use.
+Go to vendors.tradingapp.store, create a vendor account, and click the 'Create Listing' button at the top right.
+Proceed to fill out the Product Listing form.
+Instructions below.

+### Product Name:
+Fill out a Product Name at the top left and a SKU will be automatically produced at the bottom of the page (this will identify your product on our servers).

+### Product Description:
+Fill out a product description that fully explains your product, its benefits, and how it works.
+Give as much detail as possible.

+### Listing Types:
+Check all that apply to this product.
+Your product may fit into more than one Listing Type.

+### Subscription Options:
+Choose the type of billing scheme to use.
+(Such as Lifetime, Annual, Monthly, Free Trial + Monthly, etc)

+### Upload Software Here:
+***Skip this step temporarily because you first need to integrate the TAS subscription verification DLL into your custom software by following the directions below.
+This will be the final step below before deployment.*

+### Webhook Link:
+If you have a real-time listening application that works with Webhooks, paste the link to it here to be notified when a purchase for this product is made.

+### Purchase Email:
+If you would like email notifications upon purchases, place the receiving address here.

+### Target Platform:
+Choose Python_App

+### Platform Customer Data
+If your software requires a username, you can put yours here.
+This value will be embedded into the license and can be checked at runtime.
 If no username, put "none".

+### SKU:
+Unique self-created product identifier that you will use in your script while accessing the DLL.

+### Download MSI:
-After filling out the details, click "Generate MSI" and proceed to install the downloaded MSI file.
-You can then launch the TradingApp.Store license manager application to see the generated license.
+Press this to download a copy of the 'TradingApp.Store License Manager' that is master-keyed to this specific product and specifically to your TradeStation customer number.
+This provides you, the Vendor, the ability to test the integrations of your products with our DLLs.
+After installing this MSI, launch the TradingApp.Store license manager application to see the generated license.

 ![TradingApp.Store License Manager](licensemanager_screenshot.png)

 Your system is now ready for seamless integration with our platform.

 ## How it works
 The DLL will automatically detect a license in the TradingAppStore/licenses folder and then will determine if the user has permission.
 If the license is expired, or a newer version of the license is required, then the DLL will automatically update the license to contain the new information.
 Consequently, users need only execute the installer once to access any trading apps or software included with their current or future purchases.